Organisational Risk Consulting

 • Investigative experience: Licensed factual investigation capability, supporting independent, evidence-based reviews that enhance accountability and transparency.

-• WHS leadership: With more than twenty-four years of experience across legal and senior WHS roles in multiple sectors, this background provides insight into both governance requirements and operational realities.
+• WHS leadership experience: Extensive experience within senior WHS roles in multiple sectors provides insight into both governance requirements and operational realities.

-The WHS Gap Analysis and Governance Review follows a structured, proportionate process focused on leadership priorities, governance outcomes, and practical risk oversight.
+The WHS Gap Analysis and Governance Review follows a structured process aligned to organisational context and leadership priorities.

-Confirm organisational context, governance arrangements, leadership objectives, and areas of focus so the review addresses matters most relevant to due diligence and oversight responsibilities.
+Confirm organisational context, governance arrangements, leadership priorities and areas of focus so the review addresses matters most relevant to oversight and decision-making.

-This may include desk-top reviews and operational observations.
-Operational observations may involve discussions with personnel, review of photographs or recorded video, live video walkthroughs of work areas, or in-person observation where required.
+Collection and review of relevant information, including WHS documentation, governance arrangements and operational practices.
+This may include a desktop review and operational observations.
+Observations may involve discussions with personnel, review of photographs or recorded video, live video walkthroughs of work areas, or in-person observation where required.

 3. Analysis of Information

-Assess the available information against applicable WHS obligations and, where relevant, selected ISO elements.
-The analysis is evidence-based and applies professional judgement to identify areas of strength, gaps, and potential exposure.
+Assessment of available information against applicable WHS obligations and selected ISO elements where relevant.
+The analysis is evidence-based and applies professional judgement to identify areas of strength, gaps and potential exposure.

-Further engagement may be considered where this aligns with organisational needs.
-This may include targeted assistance on priority findings, support relevant to the organisation’s next steps, or a subsequent review.
+Further engagement may be considered where this aligns with organisational needs, including follow-up review or targeted support on priority areas.

 Industrial Services: